 I’ve always been an active person.
 I believe the activity has kept me fit and in good shape.
 I know I need to have my knee replaced and I am willing to go through the pain and rehabilitation to improve my quality of life.

-Even though activity can be painful for me I can still do many things people my age that others are unable to.
-After considerable research which included many conversations with friends and acquaintances who’ve had knee replacement, I am convinced that the surgery will allow me to not only to participate in the activities I enjoy but it will allow me to enjoy those activities with much less pain.
+Even though activity can be painful for me I can still do many things people my age and others are unable to do.
+After considerable research which included many conversations with friends and acquaintances who’ve had knee replacement, I am convinced that the surgery will allow me not only to participate in the activities I enjoy but it will allow me to enjoy those activities with much less pain.